Single Sign-On (SSO) via SAML

 If you need to switch your identity provider or if your current SAML certificate is expiring, you can configure an alternative SAML certificate to avoid having to disable your SSO integration during the update.

-Note: Only the admin of the program has the ability to configure the alternative certificate.
+Note: Only an organization administrator has the ability to configure the alternative certificate.

 To configure an alternative certificate:

-1. Go to Program Settings > General > Authentication.
+1. Go to Organization Settings > Authentication > SAML (SSO).

-2. Click configure next to X509 alternative certificate.
+3. Click configure next to X509 ALTERNATIVE CERTIFICATE

 After the alternative certificate has been configured, users will be able to authenticate through the new SAML certificate.